VulnerabilityHistoryProject/chromium-vulnerabilities/assignment/README.md

 ## Example Vulnerability: CVE-2011-3092

 Here's an in-depth example done by Prof. Meneely on CVE 2011 3092.
+You can see his [final YAML file](https://github.com/andymeneely/chromium-vulnerabilities/blob/master/cves/CVE-2011-3092.yml).

 ### Understanding the Vulnerability